-Our success is also dependent on the contributions of our highly skilled and experienced workforce.
-Our ability to achieve our operating goals depends upon our ability to recruit, hire, retain and develop qualified and diverse personnel to execute on our strategy.
-There continues to be competition over highly skilled personnel in our industry.
-If we lose key personnel, or one or more members of our senior management team, and we fail to develop adequate succession plans, or if we fail to hire, retain and develop qualified and diverse employees, our business, financial condition, results of operations and cash flows could be harmed.
-COVID-19 vaccine mandates and other COVID-19 related laws and policies could make hiring and retaining highly skilled key employees more difficult in the future.
+Our success is also dependent on the contributions of highly skilled and experienced consultants and contractors.
+Our ability to achieve our operating goals depends upon our ability to retain such consultants and contractors in order to execute on our strategy.
+There continues to be competition over highly skilled consultants and contractors in our industry.
+If we lose key consultants, contractors, or one or more members of our senior management team, and we fail to develop adequate succession plans, our business, financial condition, results of operations and cash flows could be harmed.

-Our business is dependent upon our workforce being able to safely perform their jobs, including the potential for physical injuries or illness.
-If we experience periods where our employees are unable to perform their jobs for any reason, including as a result of illness (such as COVID-19), our business, financial condition, results of operations and cash flows could be adversely affected.
+Our business is dependent upon our consultants and contractors being able to safely perform their jobs, including the potential for physical injuries or illness.
+If we experience periods where our consultants and contractors are unable to perform their jobs for any reason, including as a result of illness, our business, financial condition, results of operations and cash flows could be adversely affected.